fkallen/CARE/Readme.md

 * GNU Make
 * Thrust 1.9 or newer. https://github.com/thrust/thrust

-# Additional prerequisites for GPU version
+## Additional prerequisites for GPU version
 * CUDA Toolkit 10 or newer
 * A CUDA capable Pascal or Volta card.
 Other cards may work, but have not been tested.
 * CUB Version 1.8.0 or newer.
 CUB is included in CUDA Toolkit 11. https://github.com/thrust/cub
 * Thrust 1.9 or newer.
 Thrust is shipped together with the CUDA Toolkit

+# Download
+Clone the repository and initialize submodules: `git clone --recurse-submodules ...`

+# Build
-## Build
+## Configure
 First, run the configure script to specify include paths and directories.
 The default values assume CUDA 11 is installed and can be accessed via /usr/local/cuda .
+If any of --with-cub-incdir or --with-thrust-incdir is not specified but --with-cuda-dir is specified, cuda-dir/include will be used for unspecified include directories.

 ```
 ./configure --help